This post may contain affiliate links which won’t change your price but will share some commission.

 - 1 cup chocolate chips

-Prepare two 8x4-inch bread pans by lining them with a parchment paper sling or greasing and flouring the bottom and sides of the pans.
+- Prepare two 8×4-inch bread pans by lining them with a parchment paper sling or greasing and flouring the bottom and sides of the pans.
 Heat oven to 350 degrees.

-In a large mixing bowl, beat the eggs for 1 minute, then add 1/2 cup of the granulated sugar, reserving 2 teaspoons for topping the bread, along with the brown sugar, oil, melted chocolate, and vanilla and beat well until totally combined.
+- In a large mixing bowl, beat the eggs for 1 minute, then add the granulated sugar, reserving 2 teaspoons for topping the bread, along with the brown sugar, oil, melted chocolate, and vanilla and beat well until totally combined.
 Stir in the zucchini.